 Intrepid focuses on “small group” tours- and keeping the max number of travelers around 12.
-Ths number allows friendships to form and, by the end, for you to be traveling with friends.
-(Fun fact from my background as a therapist, researchers think 8 is the ideal group size for group bonding!)
+This number allows friendships to form and, by the end, for you to be traveling with friends.

 G Adventures Group Tours

-Similarly, G Adventures provides its customers with a variety of travel styles and emphasizes cultural education and environmental consciousness in its values.
-G Adventures highlights their authenticity and sustainability in its mission.
+Similarly, G Adventures provides its customers with various travel styles and emphasizes cultural education and environmental consciousness in its values.
+G Adventures highlights its authenticity and sustainability in its mission.

 Contiki Group Travels